mmtree/make_figures_for_publication_tutorial/Tutorial_1_basics/README.md

     demo_panel.svg

-stored in the folder Tutorial 1 - basics/figures.
+stored in the folder [Tutorial_1_basics/figures](figures).
 This file must be opened using Inkscape and covers how to import .pdfs into Inkscape and create a figure panel.

 <br/>